 The Magnuson-Stevens Fishery Conservation and Management Act (MSA) is the primary statute governing fishing activities in federal waters.
-Last reauthorized in 2007, the Act expired at the end of fiscal year 2013 and is currently undergoing reauthorization.
-While the Act has made considerable headway in ending overfishing, the commercial model of management on which the Act is based is unnecessarily restrictive for recreational anglers.
-Since the last reauthorization, the Congressional Sportsmen’s Foundation and Congressional Sportsmen’s Caucus Members have stressed the importance of recreational angling and the need for managing the recreational sector in a way that is more appropriate and effective based on the available data in the next reauthorization of MSA.
+Last reauthorized in 2007, the Act expired at the end of fiscal year 2013 and is currently due to be reauthorized.
+While MSA has made considerable headway in ending overfishing, the commercial model of management on which the Act is based is often unnecessarily restrictive for recreational anglers.
+Fortunately, with the passage of the Modernizing Recreational Fisheries Management Act at the end of the 115th Congress, federal fisheries managers and the regional management councils will have the ability to applying fishery management strategies that are more appropriate for managing recreational components of some fisheries.

 |2015 Kenai Roundtable Powerpoint||Download file|